Surihix/WhiteFilelistManager/Docs/ToolUsage.md

 sound/pack/2069/snls140add04.win32.scd|26
 ```

-- The ***Generate Filelist (Experimental)*** option allows you to generate a new filelist from scratch by providing the folder containing your new files with the correct virtual directory. using this filelist, you can repack the folder that you provided into a white archive file. the same step that is given for generating id based paths with the **Batch Mode**, is applicable for this filelist generation option.
+- The ***Generate Filelist (Experimental)*** option allows you to generate a new filelist from scratch by providing the folder containing your new files with the correct virtual directory. using this filelist, you can repack the folder that you provided into a white archive file with [WhiteBinTools](https://github.com/Surihix/WhiteBinTools). the same step that is given for generating id based paths with the **Batch Mode** (refer to the previous step), is applicable for this filelist generation option as well.

 #### Tips
 - Ensure that you have set the correct game from the **Select Game** section of this tool before generating the path data.